On the Loss of Compactness in the Vectorial Heteroclinic Connection Problem: Proof of the Main Result.

-{\bf Acknowledgement.} {We are in debt to N. Alikakos for the careful reading of the manuscript and his valuable comments.
-We also thank A. Tertikas and V. Papanicolaou for their useful remarks.}
+{\bf Acknowledgement.} {We are indebted to N. Alikakos for the careful reading of an earlier version of this manuscript and for providing his valuable suggestions which led to substantial improvements of the content of the paper.
+We would also like to thank the referee of the paper for their comments and suggestions.}